 “It’s really like Alice in Wonderland,” Blumenthal rattles off, nimbly.
 “You know, where she talks to herself?
 Alice knows that having conversations with herself is valuable, and that’s why she opens herself up to them more.
 That’s what we need to do; to maintain the intimate relationship we have with ourselves.”

 If this sounds a little out of context that’s because Blumenthal, as he is wont to do, has swan-dived into a conversation halfway through — his thoughts streaming out in a cascade that is as exciting as it is confusing as it is articulate.
-To catch you up (although I barely have), the chef is hashing out his theory that everyone should talk to themselves more; to set aside time to personally enjoy and consider the trifles and trivialities of everyday life.
+To catch you up (although I barely have myself), the chef is hashing out his theory that everyone should talk to themselves more; to set aside time to personally enjoy and consider the trifles and trivialities of everyday life.

 “Today, we live in a world so full of distractions that we don’t realise how many things are out there ready to be discovered,” the chef laments, slightly letting up his pace.
 “If we’re eating something, or drinking something, there’s always someone tapping on our shoulders.
 There are buses and planes going by or people trying to sell us things on apps on our phones.
 All these distractions take us away from ourselves.”